 What is account-based marketing?

 Account-based marketing is a highly-targeted, focused growth strategy.
 It works by aligning marketing and sales functions to create a personalized experience for accounts, rather than an individual buyer.

 Instead of treating each of those buyers as an individual entity, ABM is a strategy that says, "Let's make sure we plan how to market and sell to all of those buyers as one account."

-This starts with alignment of sales and marketing teams to mutually choose a select set of accounts.
-Then, they'll create targeted marketing and sales strategies for them.
-This saves time for marketing and sales, and it delivers a far more consistent buying experience for the account.
+This starts with aligning Sales and Marketing to mutually choose a select set of accounts.
+Then, together they create marketing and sales strategies that target each account.
+This saves time for marketing and sales and delivers a far more consistent buying experience for the customers within each account.

 Businesses that are typically a good fit for using an ABM strategy are those that sell high-value products or services to other businesses, like B2Bs.